Penrith suburb profile

 Penrith rental market trends

-The rental market in Penrith has experienced moderate growth, with house rents increasing 9.1% over the past year to $600 per week, while unit rents have seen a 3.6% rise to $570 per week.
-As a key regional hub with ongoing development and infrastructure projects, Penrith offers promising opportunities for both renters and investors seeking steady returns.
+The rental market in Penrith has experienced moderate growth, with house rents increasing by 5.3% over the past year to $600 per week, while unit rents have seen a smaller rise of 1.8% to $560 per week.
+As a key regional hub with ongoing development and infrastructure projects, Penrith continues to attract renters and investors seeking stable returns in a growing area.

 Suburbs near Penrith